 - LED Shop Light or Grow Light – doesn’t need to be a grow light, but lettuce will have more color.
 We used a Mars Hydro TSL 2000 LED grow light to cover a 2- by 4-foot area.

 The process is shown in the video, but here is the gist of it.

-- Fill your planting tray with potting mix (we're going to call it soil for as it's easier to type) and tamp and smooth the surface.
-It doesn't need to be perfectly flat like with microgreens.
-Lettuce seeds don't bounce or roll.
+- Fill your planting tray with potting mix (we’ll call it soil as it’s easier to type), and tamp and smooth the surface.
+It doesn’t need to be perfectly flat like with microgreens.
+Lettuce seeds don’t bounce or roll.

 - Place the planting tray inside the watering tray – don’t add water, though.

 - Wet the upper 1/3 of the soil profile.
 As with microgreens, the whole soil profile does not need to be saturated.
 The extra water can only cause problems.

 - Evenly spread the lettuce seeds on the soil.
 We use a shaker bottle or measuring cup (we like these because of the spout) to reduce the clumping of seeds in the soil.
 How much to use will be discussed below.